 Ideally, you want to include keywords such as ‘jeweler’ and ‘jewelry’ in as many unique places as possible (title, subheading, description, etc.) across your website.

-There’s more to SEO than just keywords, though.
+There’s more to Technical SEO than just keywords, though.
 Some other things to include to boost the ranking of your website:

 - Have a Google Business Profile

 Consider Google PPC Advertising

 Pay-per-click advertising makes Google place your promoted page at the top of search results, even above the maps.
 It might as well be perfect SEO in exchange for money.